kyleyhw/driver_assignment/docs/index.md

 - [**`solve.py`**](./solve.md): This document explains the main optimization script.
 It describes the integer programming model, the use of Google's CP-SAT solver, and the constraints and objective function that define the assignment problem.

+- [**Pickup Order Determination**](./pickup_order.md): This document details the methodology for determining the optimal pickup order for drivers assigned to multiple passengers, including mathematical explanations of the Traveling Salesperson Problem (TSP) and the chosen nearest-neighbor heuristic.

 ## Main Project README

 For a general overview of the project, including installation instructions, usage, and future work, please see the [main README file](../README.md).